dynport/urknall/content/docs/binary.md

 The urknall binary can be used to create a simple basic urknall provisioning tool.
 This is to help with the basic steps of creating a new project.
-Besides a basic file with a `main` function some command definitions are added.
+Besides a basic file with a `main` function, that initializes and uses the urknall system, some command definitions (with a fokus on ubuntu based systems) are added.

 ~~~ shell
 $ urknall init example